-This may be true but the beauty and delicate detail of the paintings of this great Renaissance artist will always be admired by critics and the public alike.
-The Primavera and The Birth of Venus which both hang in the Uffizi Gallery in Florence are probably his best known works of art.
+This may be true, but the beauty and delicate details of this great Renaissance artist's paintings will always be admired by critics and the public alike.
+The Primavera and The Birth of Venus, both visible at the Uffizi Gallery in Florence, are probably his best known works.

-Sandro Botticelli, whose real name was Alessandro di Mariano Filipepi was born in Florence, a city dominated by Lorenzo de'Medici and the fanatical Savonarola, in 1445.
-Florence was the centre of Italian art and culture and Botticelli chose to live the whole of his life in this beautiful city.
+Sandro Botticelli, whose real name was Alessandro di Mariano di Vanni Filipepi, was born in Florence, at the time dominated by Lorenzo de Medici and the fanatical Savonarola, in 1445.
+Florence was the centre of Italian art and culture, and Botticelli chose to live the whole of his life in this beautiful city.

-He painted a banner with a picture of the beautiful Simonetta Vespucci for Giuliano Medici to carry in La Giostra (a jousting tournament).
-Beneath the banner was the French inscription, La Sans Pareille, "the unparalleled one".
-Giuliano romantically won and Simonetta, who was already married to Marco Vespucci, became his mistress.
+He painted a banner with a picture of the beautiful Simonetta Vespucci for Giuliano de Medici to carry in La Giostra (a jousting tournament).
+Beneath the banner was the French inscription, La sans pareille, "the unparalleled one."
+Giuliano romantically won Simonetta's heart, who became his mistress in spite of being already married to Marco Vespucci.

 Botticelli's ideal woman, exemplified by Simonetta, had an ethereal look, but was curvy with long blonde hair and blue eyes.

 The great Renaissance Master died in 1510 after many years of being unable to paint.
 He, truthful to himself, never married, but asked to be buried at "la bella Simonetta's feet", thirty-four years after her death.